One small splash into Portishead Marina, one giant leap for patients!

 Newfoundland Dogs are an amazing breed, as much at home in water as on dry land!
-Newfoundlands have been the St Bernards of the sea for hundreds of years and we are so excited that these life-saving dogs are taking the plunge to help transform patient care at Bath’s Royal United Hospital.
-This is your chance to dive in and raise funds to help us transform patient care at the RUH – but be prepared to get wet as you experience for yourself what it’s like to be rescued by an 14 stone hero.
+Newfoundlands have been the St Bernards of the sea for hundreds of years and we are so excited that these life-saving dogs are taking the plunge to help transform patient care at the Royal United Hospitals Bath.

-Each week a group of magnificent 14 stone Newfoundlands arrive at a lake in the Cotswolds to hone their life saving skills along with their human lifeguard companions.
+Each week in the Summer, a group of magnificent 14 stone Newfoundland’s arrive at a lake in the Cotswolds to hone their life saving skills along with their human lifeguard companions.
 The Newfound Friends are an impressive sight when in the water and their water safety and rescue skills have gained them many famous and influential supporters!

 But how do these gentle giants, with thick fur coats manage to swim so well?
 Their fur actually helps!
 It’s oily which helps to make the dogs buoyant and they have two layers of coat which provides insulation to keep them warm in the water… but the Newfoundland’s most exceptional swimming aid is the fact that they have skin in between their toes on all four feet, effectively giving them webbed feet which make excellent paddles.